unsurprisable/gold-additions/README.md

-# GOLD Additions
+# GOLD Additions - [Chrome Extension]

+IT ACTUALLY GOT APPROVED FOR THE CHROME WEB STORE 🥳🎉🎉
-### The Chrome Extension can be found at: [still under review]
+### The Chrome Extension can be installed here: [GOLD Additions](https://chromewebstore.google.com/detail/dddhnnlmjoklomkkfcaegidmdbiijigl?utm_source=item-share-cb)

 ***

 ![ezgif-6e133ed31c42ec](https://github.com/user-attachments/assets/def35bcf-9f39-4bc9-a49d-dc444d213503)

 ## Description
-> Only applicable to students currently enrolled at the University of California, Santa Barbara!
+* **NOTE: This extension can only be utilized by current students at the University of California, Santa Barbara**

-GOLD Additions is a side-project of mine that's meant to simplify some tedious tasks I found myself doing while preparing my course schedule on GOLD.
+GOLD Additions is a fun little side-project of mine that's meant to simplify some tedious tasks I found myself doing while preparing my course schedule.
+The extension adds a few features to the GOLD webpage that can help students plan, create, and organize their class schedule.
+(I originally made the extension for myself but figured I might as well upload it since other people could benefit from it!)

 Current features:
 * Click a professor's name to instantly open a RateMyProfessor search